ibm-cloud-docs/openshift/cl-add-ons-openshift-ai.md

 <!-- The content in this topic is auto-generated except for reuse-snippets indicated with {[ ]}. -->

-# Openshift AI add-on version change log
+# OpenShift AI add-on version change log
 {: #cl-add-ons-openshift-ai}

-Review the version history for Openshift AI.
+Review the version history for OpenShift AI.
 {: shortdesc}